 - (1) The number of diverted and adjudicated juveniles served. - (2) The specific methods used by the Juvenile Crime Prevention Councils to determine services, programs, and intervention strategies most likely to change behaviors of juvenile offenders. - (3) The total cost for each funded program, including the cost per juvenile and the essential elements of the program. - (4) An assessment of the extent to which programs funded by Juvenile Crime Prevention Council grants: - a.
 Are compatible with research that shows prevention and early intervention strategies that are effective with juvenile offenders. - b.
-Are outcome-based in that the grantee describes what outcomes will be achieved or what outcomes have already been achieved. - c.
-Include an evaluation component. - d.
+Are outcome-based in that the grantee describes what outcomes will be achieved or what outcomes have already been achieved.c.
+Include an evaluation component. - c.
+Include an evaluation component.d.
 Have a demonstrable impact on success factors.

-Requested by: Representatives Culpepper, Haire, Easterling, Oldham, Redwine, Thompson
+Requested by: Senators Jordan, Ballance, Rand, Clodfelter, Plyler, Odom, Lee; Representatives Culpepper, Haire, Justus, Luebke, Easterling, Oldham, Redwine, Thompson

-REPÓRTS ON CERTAIN PROGRAMS
+REPORTS ON CERTAIN PROGRAMS